 Mindfulness practice can cause changes in brain structure and activities of the mind.
 Experts consider such changes to be more permanent than behavioral changes.
 Hence the benefits of mindfulness are thought to be lasting.

 Meditation can reduce panic, anxiety, and depression symptoms in patients, with the effects lasting for up to 3 years after the initial meditation intervention.
 However, the benefits of being in the present moment do not suggest that meditation be done only once every three years.
-It simply establishes the fact that the benefits of meditation and mindfulness last long after the period of practice.
+It simply establishes that the benefits of meditation and mindfulness last long after the practice period.

 #17 - A study by Harvard scientists recorded a change in 172 genes regulating inflammation, glucose metabolism, and circadian rhythms linked to a meaningful decrease in participants’ blood pressure after about eight weeks of meditation7

-Many studies have shown that meditation can help control or treat high blood pressure, chronic pain, and some mental disorders.
+Many studies have shown that meditation can help control or treat high blood pressure, chronic pain, and some mental disorders, including bipolar disorder.
 Research also suggests that meditation may help reduce insomnia, anxiety, and irritable bowel syndrome.

 #18 - Research shows a significant impact of mindfulness on substance misuse5

 Findings have been made that reveal the small and large impacts of mindfulness treatments in combating substance abuse.
 Mindfulness treatments help to reduce the severity and frequency of substance misuse.
-It also helps to curb the craving for psychoactive substances and reduces the rate of relapse.
+It also helps curb the craving for psychoactive substances and reduces the relapse rate.

 #19 - Some research suggests that investing only 6% of the school day in mindfulness practice is associated with a 16% increase in mental health and academic performance4

 According to WHO projections, depression will become one of the top health problems globally.
 About 1 in every 7 children in primary school and 1 in 4 children in secondary school have mental health issues or problems.
-Studies show that 75% of mental disorders emerge during the teenage and early adult years.
+Studies show that 75% of mental disorders emerge during adolescence and early adulthood.